gjc/gjc.github.io/Info.md

 ---
 <p style="text-align:center;"><img src="assets/img/information.png" alt="venue"></p>

-We are so glad that you can join us on our special day.
-We hope the following information is useful to you in planning your trip.
+We are so glad that you can join us for our big wedding bash (please bring comfortable dancing shoes!)!
+We hope the following information is useful to you in planning your trip to Edinburgh.

 <p style="text-align:center;"><img src="assets/img/venue.png" alt="venue"></p>